lizhihao2022/Awesome-AI4PDE/README.md

 **25. Generic bounds on the approximation error for physics-informed (and) operator learning**: \[[NeurIPS2022](https://neurips.cc/virtual/2022/poster/54367)\] \[[CODE]()\]

-Tags: Error, Neural Operator, PINN
+Tags: Error, Operator Learning, PINN

 "This paper introduces a general framework that provides the first rigorous approximation error bounds for PINNs, DeepONets, and FNOs, demonstrating their capability to overcome the curse of dimensionality when approximating nonlinear parabolic PDEs like the Allen-Cahn equation."